dmccreary/intelligent-textbooks/docs/glossary.md

 Concept Graphs are used to create lesson plans and learning roadmaps that are customized to a students learning objectives.

+#### Deep Linking

+The ability to send a link to another person in a chat or e-mail that links directly to a subsection of a document.

+**Example:** You can send a link directly to a specific term in the [Glossary of Terms](#glossary)

 #### Embedding

 A numeric vector representation of text that encodes semantic meaning, enabling large language models and semantic search systems to compare and rank content based on conceptual similarity rather than just keyword matching.